marybeshaw/skill-building-program/badges-active/javascript/_micro_functional-js.md

 Choose one:

-1) Explain the main principles behind Functional Programming, and make a creative project that demonstrates the following:
+1) While using "ESLint Clean-JS" to enforce purely functional JS code, make a creative project that demonstrates and explains the following main principles behind Functional Programming in JavaScript:
+- [ ] Immutability & Statelessness
-- [ ] Higher Order Functions
+- [ ] First-Class & Higher Order Functions
 - [ ] Map
 - [ ] Filter
 - [ ] Every Some